bengtmartensson/AGirs/README.md

 Not all combination are sensible or implemented.
 Some of the non-sensible combinations will be detected and will generate a compilation error.

+Caused by the limitations of the Arduino build process, it may be necessary to adjust the path to `config.h` in the included statement of `GirsLib/LedLcdManager.cpp`.

 ## Code organization
 There is a "library" (in the Arduino sense), <code>src/GirsLib</code>, which should be copied/moved/linked to the Arduino library area, typically <code>~/Arduino/libraries</code> or <code>C:\Arduino\libraries</code>.